Jay Winuk

 Jay is a frequent public speaker and a leading national voice about volunteerism, charitable service, terrorism, individual empowerment and his own experience as the brother of a murdered 9/11 first responder.
 His work, commentary and personal story have been featured in major news media reports, documentaries and books throughout the nation and world.
 Jay was a featured speaker at the nationally televised ServiceNation “Presidential Candidates Forum” at Columbia University, representing the 9/11 family community and delivering his remarks just prior to those of candidates U.S. Senators Barack Obama and John McCain.

-In addition to his leadership role for MyGoodDeed, Jay serves as president of Winuk Communications, Inc., the public relations agency he founded in 1994.
-He has won numerous national public relations awards, including Silver and Bronze Anvils from the Public Relations Society of America, the industry’s highest honors, and has provided PR support to many of the nation’s leading corporations, nonprofits and other organizations.
-Previously, Jay was an executive at Burson-Marsteller and Golin/Harris, two of the nation’s top 10 PR firms, and served as director of public relations for Radio City Productions, the nation’s leading live entertainment company.
-He also was a partner and managing director of Dirty Water Integrated, a branding/advertising/PR agency.
-Over the years, Jay’s clients have included the NFL Alumni Association, The Coca-Cola Company, General Foods, the city of Berlin, Pfizer, Kreindler & Kreindler, a Journey for 9/11, Columbia Presbyterian Medical Center, Citibank, Clear Channel Entertainment, the Albert Einstein College of Medicine, Robert K. Futterman & Associates and many others.
-Jay began his career in the nonprofit sector, serving as the director of public relations for the Boys & Girls Clubs of Boston.
-He earned a master’s degree in public relations from Boston University and a B.A. degree in communications from the State University of New York at Oneonta.
+In addition to his leadership role for 9/11 Day, Jay serves as president of Winuk Communications, Inc., the public relations agency he founded in 1994.
+He and his firm have won numerous national public relations awards, including multiple Silver and Bronze Anvils from the Public Relations Society of America, the industry’s highest honors.
+In this capacity Jay has provided PR support to many of the nation’s leading corporations, nonprofits and other organizations.
+Previously, Jay held various positions at Burson-Marsteller and Golin/Harris, two of the nation’s leading PR firms, and served as director of public relations for Radio City Productions, one of the nation’s leading live entertainment companies.
+He also was a partner and managing director of Dirty Water Integrated, a branding/advertising/PR agency in New York City.